tsgates/arch-wiki-markdown/wiki/JFS_Filesystem.md

 If the superblock on your file system gets destroyed, it may be possible to recover some parts of the file system.
-Currently, the only tool able to do this is a utility called 'jfsrec'.
+Currently, the only tool able to do this is a utility called jfsrec.
 JFSrec is currently available from the AUR using the jfsrec-svn package.

 There is also an AUR package called jfsrec, but this is merely a placeholder for jfsrec-svn as JFSrec is currently only in its seventh SVN revision.
 Once installed, one simply need to type:

-    jfsrec
+    # jfsrec

 to get a help menu explaining how to use this utility.